NeoVance/Optopus/README.md

 * `repeats()` - specifies that the option should keep a count of how many times it's called.
 This is useful mostly for --verbose/-v and --debug/-d/-D options typically, but use this however you like.

 * `incompatibleWith($options)` - $options can be a single option or an array of options.
-If an more than one option is given that are incompatible with eachother, a message will be generated indicating they are incompatible, along with the standard help page.
+If an more than one option is given bu end user that are incompatible with eachother, a message will be generated indicating they are incompatible, along with the standard help page.

 Additional Public methods to retreive information about options: